CWS @ GBD

 The Canadian and World Studies Department offers compulsory courses in grade 9 and 10.

-In grade 9, students will study Issues in Canadian Geography at either the applied or academic level.
+In grade 9, students will study Issues in Canadian Geography.
 Here they will combine technological learning and hands-on experiences to learn about the current geographic issues that affect Canadians.

 Students will also continue their studies in Geography, History or Law in grade 11 and 12.